 - Education and culture through the Vietnamese Ethnic School

 - Child care through the Vietnamese Cultural Diversity Vacation Care

 Our Board Members

-The Management Board of VCA-SA is elected every two years.
-The Board consists of a President, a Vice President – Internal Affairs, a Vice President – External Affairs, a Vice President – Planning, a Secretary and a Treasurer.
+The Management Board of VCA/SA is elected every two years.
+The Board consists of a President, a Vice President for Internal Affairs, a Vice President for External Affairs, a Vice President for Planning, a Secretary and a Treasurer.

-In addition, an Assistant to each of the Vice President as well as a Youth Affairs Officer, a Children Affairs Officer and a Maintenance Officer are also appointed by the Board in this term.
+In addition, an Assistant each to the VP for Internal Affairs and the Treasurer are also appointed by the Board in this term.